csheldonhess/fcig/Report_of_the_Code4Lib_Fiscal_Continuity_Interest_Group.md

 In essence, fiscal sponsorship would secure for Code4Lib a similar relationship to the annual fiscal hosts, except for an ongoing duration, and in exchange for a fee paid by Code4Lib to the sponsor organization.

 [Fiscal sponsorship](http://grantspace.org/tools/knowledge-base/Individual-Grantseekers/Fiscal-Sponsorship/fiscal-sponsorship) is a formal arrangement between a 501(c)(3) non-profit organization and a project, organization, group, or program that may lack tax-exempt status.
 Common functions provided by fiscal sponsors include assisting with fundraising, receiving charitable contributions on behalf of the sponsored project, and performing financial/administrative tasks such as handling contracts and disbursing funds.
-The website of the[ National Council of Nonprofits](https://www.councilofnonprofits.org/tools-resources/fiscal-sponsorship-nonprofits) provides a comprehensive overview of considerations for these arrangements, and links to many excellent resources for more information on fiscal sponsorship.
+The website of the[ National Council of Nonprofits](https://www.councilofnonprofits.org/tools-resources/fiscal-sponsorship-nonprofits) provides a comprehensive overview of considerations for these arrangements, and links to many resources for more information on fiscal sponsorship.
 A specific example of a fiscal sponsorship agreement is the one [between the Software Freedom Conservancy and the Evergreen Project](http://evergreen-ils.org/wp-content/uploads/gov/2012-07-01_evergreen-sponsorship-agreement_signed-by-all_scanned-by-bkuhn.pdf).